wiseorcool/Project-1-Team-4/README.md

 Sub-questions:
 1. Did COVID-19 restrictions affect some areas of Los Angeles more than others?
 Time versus geographical areas (looking for distribution of crimes) - Yumai Situ
 2. Did COVID-19 restrictions influence the type of crimes committed?
 Time versus type of crime (looking for distribution of crimes) - Vaibhav Singh
-3. Did COVID-19 restrictions influence the type of assaults when comitting a crime?
-Time versus type of assaults (looking for classification of assults such as weapons, etc) - Laura Roa
+3. Did COVID-19 restrictions influence amount of violent crimes as restrictions eased (looking for classification of assults such as weapons, etc) - Laura Roa
 4. Did COVID-19 restrictions affect some victims more than others?.Time versus gender (looking for distribution of crimes) - Brendan Helou

 Sources: